 Paragraph 4 – Meetings.
 The Board of Executive Officers is not a joint committee, but its members can hold a meeting whenever necessary at the discretion of the Chief Executive Officer, who shall preside over the meeting to discuss operational issues and to make decisions that, in accordance with the present Bylaws, or the Corporate Authorization Limit Policy of the Enauta Group is incumbent upon the collegiate Board of Executive Officers.
 The Board of Executive Officers meeting shall be instated with the attendance of executive officers representing the majority of its members.

 Paragraph 5 – Chief Executive Officer.
-It shall be incumbent upon the Chief Executive Officer: (a) submit to the approval of the Board of Directors, the work plans and annual budgets, investment plans and new expansion programs of the Company and its subsidiaries, promoting their execution according to the approved terms; (b) to prepare the Company’s strategies and operational guidelines, as well as to establish the criteria to execute the resolutions of the Shareholders’ Meeting and Board of Directors with the participation of other executive officers; (c) to oversee the Company’s activities; (d) to coordinate and supervise the activities of the Board of Executive Officers, calling for and presiding over its meetings; and (e) to perform other activities assigned to him by the Board of Directors.
+It shall be incumbent upon the Chief Executive Officer: (a) submit to the approval of the Board of Directors, the work plans and annual budgets, investment plans and new expansion programs of the Company and its subsidiaries, promoting their execution according to the approved terms; (b) to prepare the Company’s strategies and operational guidelines, as well as to establish the criteria to execute the resolutions of the Shareholders’ Meeting and Board of Directors with the participation of other executive officers; (c) to oversee the Company’s activities; (d) to coordinate and supervise the activities of the Board of Executive Officers, calling for and presiding over its meetings; (e) to approve and supervise the participation of entities controlled by the Company in bidding rounds of blocks, as well as to approve and manage partnerships entered into for the exploitation is such blocks; (f) to coordinate and supervise the exploitation activities developed by entities controlled by the Company; and (g) to perform other activities assigned to him by the Board of Directors.

 Paragraph 6 – Chief Financial Officer.
 It shall be incumbent upon the Chief Financial Officer: (a) to execute the guidelines set by the Board of Directors; (b) to financially manage the Company; (c) to manage the controllership and accounting areas; and (d) to replace the Chief Executive Officer during his absences and temporary impediments, executing the corresponding authority set forth herein; and (e) to exercise other duties conferred upon him by the Board of Directors.